 The AVPEM's primary role is to ensure that the institution meets or exceeds its annual and semester undergraduate enrollment goals as part of a five-year plan to reach a sustainable undergraduate enrollment target of 1,100.
 To achieve this, the College has partnered with Liaison and EAB to enhance recruitment practices, and the AVPEM serves as the College's primary contact for these relationships.
 The AVPEM collaborates with the Dean of Professional Programs and appropriate program coordinators to recruit and admit graduate students, and with the Dean of Distance Learning & Early College to recruit and admit dual enrollment students.

 Required qualifications include an earned baccalaureate from a regionally accredited institution; at least five years of relevant experience in higher education; and demonstrated effectiveness as a supervisor, communicator, team-builder, planner, and achiever of strategic goals.
 Preferred qualifications include an earned post-baccalaureate degree in a relevant field from a regionally accredited institution and at least ten year of higher education enrollment management experience.
 The successful candidate will be expected to live in the area and become a valuable member of the campus and local communities.

 Applications must include a cover letter, current CV, and contact information for at least three professional references.
 Applicant must apply online using the College's HR portal.
 Review of applications will begin immediately.
-The position's expected start date is January 1st, 2022 but may be negotiable.
+The position's expected start date is 1 January 2022 but may be negotiable.